BORDERS runs approximately 70 minutes with no intermission

-Boldly directly by Michael Cabot, it’s fast-paced, stripped-back theatre which conveys a huge and epic story using just two superlative actors, simple lighting and a couple of stools.
+Boldly directly by Louise Skaaning and Michael Cabot, it’s fast-paced, stripped-back theatre which conveys a huge and epic story using just two superlative actors, simple lighting and a couple of stools.

 When BORDERS won the Scotsman’s Fringe First, Naylor became one of just a handful of writers to have won the leading award three times.